 Batteries and Power

-The battery compartment is a bit unusual for me, because batteries are arranged right next to each other in a line, instead of clustered 2+2 as it happens with Canons, Nikon, Sony or Metz flashes.
+The battery compartment is a bit unusual for me, because batteries are arranged right next to each other in a line, instead of clustered 2+2 as it happens with Canon, Nikon, Sony or Metz flashes.

 After you put your batteries in, you slide the door closed and you’re good to go.
 Look at the back of the flash and the power switch is to the right and beneath the screen.
 Slide it up and you’re good to go.